 Ferrets should not be allowed to roam free if you’re not present to supervise.
 Not only can they damage your home.
 They may get into fights with your cat that can escalate before you notice.

-That makes it crucial to set up your ferret cage long before introducing it to your cat.
+It is crucial to set up your ferret cage long before introducing it to your cat.
 This also gives your ferret a safe place to retreat if it gets stressed or scared off by the cat.

 The ideal cage will have a strong lock.
-Ferrets are clever escape artists and may learn to open their own cages otherwise.
+Ferrets are clever escape artists and may learn to open their cages otherwise.

 A ferret’s cage should be at least 24 inches in length and width and 18 inches in height.
 This space will allow your ferret to retreat from an aggressive cat.
 The hiding space will also limit how much stress your ferret endures as it adjusts to a new home.